chenhang/opml-handler/README.md

 # Opml::Handler

-Handle opml(xml) in your ruby application
+Handle opml(xml) in your ruby application, both import and export and support children outlines

 ## Installation